EuanM199/MCHostingShams/README.md

 * TitanNodes "CEO acts like a child quite a lot of the time, other than that, very solid servers."

-* GG servers "They require people go into paypal subscriptions and cancel there, which causes people to cancel on their site just to end up being charged for months afterwards, with 0 refunds"
+* GG servers "They require people go into paypal subscriptions and cancel there, which causes people to cancel on their site just to end up being charged for months afterwards, with 0 refunds.  have "lost" peoples entire servers before"

 * Boxtoplay "Deletes Server critical plugins like coreprotect unless you contact support, with 0 warning to users"

+* Scalacube "CPU pinned at 100% constantly, server runs like a slideshow